A Tale of Two FRTB’s

 This is an incremental charge intended to capture losses that stem from an obligor defaulting - similar to a Jump to Default charge.
 In this instance a VaR model with 99.9% confidence level is required.
 Capital charge for non-modellable risk factors (NMRF) is another IMA component, which by some banks is considered a key challenge area within the FRTB.
-NMRF are factors that affect pricing, but cannot be included in the ES calculation.
+NMRF are factors that affect pricing, but cannot be included in the extended shortfall calculation.

 One of the new features in FRTB is the more granular approach to IMA approval.
-Historically approval has been at the institution level, whereas now individual trading desks are subject to approval.
-As part of the switchover process, institutions are required to submit details of the desks they intend to request IMA approval for.
+Historically, approval has been at the institution level, whereas now individual trading desks are subject to approval.
+As part of the switch-over process, institutions are required to submit details of the desks they intend to request IMA approval for.
 Any desks not submitted cannot migrate to IMA for a period of twelve months.

 While BCBS aimed to have final regulations capital neutral, the latest Quantitative Impact Study indicated a median increase in capital of 18% and the weighted average of 75%.
 Expected Shortfall of IMA generally decreased compared to VaR measure, whilst both Default Risk Charge and Non-Modellable Risk Factors significantly contributed to the increase.
 The standardised charge increased across the board, and was two to three times more than the internal Model charge.